naturalis/mycorrhiza/README.md

 1. install a Quad version of BayesTraits.
 This has higher precision to prevent underflows, which are somewhat possible because of the relatively large Q matrix.
-2. open the program, i.e. `BayesTraitsV2_OpenMP_Quad <tree.nex> <data.tsv> < restrictions.txt`
+2. open the program, i.e.:

+    `BayesTraitsV2_OpenMP_Quad <tree.nex> <data.tsv> < restrictions.txt`

 The data directory [data/2016-12-01](data/2016-12-01) contains various hypothesis tests applied to the `MBasal` rooting.
 The documentation there should also explain the rate constraint test applied to the either rootings, in directory [data/2017-03-06](data/2017-03-06).
 Together these analyses form the basis of the results.

 # Results